 Upon return to the museum, guests can decorate pumpkins, enjoy face painting, and visit the museum including the additional Fire Truck Museum on-site.
 Trolley rides are unlimited.
-Children 2-11 are $5.
+Adults are $14, $7 for members.
+Children 2-11 are $12, $6 for members.
 Children under 2 are free.

 The Ride at Pumpkintown USA – Drive-through

-For those who prefer a socially-distant Halloween activity, consider the Pumpkintown Drive-through!
+For those who prefer a socially distant Halloween activity, consider the Pumpkintown Drive-through!
 This one-mile drive in East Hampton allows guests to view the fanciful scenery and inhabitants of “Pumpkintown Forest” from the safety of their vehicles.
+Delicious Pumpkintown treats are available to purchase for your drive through the Pumpkintown Forest.
 Snacks available are apple cider donuts, popcorn, and fresh cider.

 Be sure to visit Pumpkintown USA’s Harvest Store and Garden Center located across the street for pumpkins, produce, and fall decor to take home with you.
-Reservations are available weekends until October 31st.
+Open 10am-5pm daily, weather permitting through Halloween.

 Parents, what better way to enjoy Halloween than to share a true Halloween classic with them?
 Pitkin Plaza in New Haven, CT will be offering an outdoor movie screening of Hocus Pocus October 14th at 8pm.
-This showing is part of the Movies in the Plaza series to occur each Wednesday at 8pm until October 28th.
-Other seasonal showings include Casper on the 7th, The Addams Family on the 21st, and Beetlejuice on the 28th.
+This showing is part of the Movies in the Plaza series to occur each Wednesday at 8pm until October 26th from 8-10pm.
+The screening is free, and registration required upon entry.